Skip to main content

 When to consider genomic testing

 • Genomic testing should be considered if a patient’s clinical features indicate a likely diagnosis of Huntington disease.
+This testing should be discussed fully with the patient prior to initiation to allow them to understand the implications of a positive test result.

 • Clinical presentation of Huntington disease can be variable between individuals, even within the same family, and will alter over time depending on disease stage.
 Features can include: